The Forgiven (2021 film)

 The Forgiven is a 2021 crime drama film written and directed by John Michael McDonagh and based on the 2012 novel by Lawrence Osborne.
 The film stars Ralph Fiennes, Jessica Chastain, Matt Smith, Ismael Kanater, Caleb Landry Jones, Abbey Lee, Mourad Zaoui, Marie-Josée Croze, Alex Jennings, Saïd Taghmaoui, and Christopher Abbott.
 Elizabeth Eves and McDonagh produced the film under their House of Un-American Activities label.

 The Forgiven had its world premiere at the Toronto International Film Festival on 11 September 2021, was released in the United States on 1 July 2022, by Roadside Attractions and Vertical Entertainment, and was released in the United Kingdom on 2 September 2022, by Universal Pictures and Focus Features.
+It received generally mixed reviews from critics.

 Plot

 Married couple David and Jo Henninger travel to Morocco in an effort to ease the strain that has been building between them.
 While traveling up a curve, David accidentally hits and kills a young teenager holding a fossil.

 After bringing the body of the deceased teenager, identified as Driss, to their friend Richard Galloway's house during a celebration, David agrees to report the death as accidental since he was driving intoxicated.
 The next day, David travels with Driss's father and interpreter Anouar back to Driss' home where he is buried.

 Meanwhile, Jo stays behind and engages in debaucheries and activities hosted by Richard.
 She even has an affair with one of the guests.
 While traveling back with Anouar, David confesses that he hid Driss' identification despite Jo's protests and admits the accident was his fault.

 That night, after reuniting with Jo, both she and David leave the party once most of the guests leave.
 Traveling past the site of Driss's death, they are confronted by his friend who is armed with a revolver.
 Pressured by a distressed David, the friend shoots David dead, much to Jo's horror, before walking off into the distance.